d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 ### From Discrete to Continuous

 To understand the additional technical challenges encountered when working with continuous random variables, Let us perform a thought experiment.
-Suppose we are throwing a dart at the dart board, and we want to know the probability that it hits exactly $2 \text{cm}$ from the center of the board.
+Suppose that we are throwing a dart at the dart board, and we want to know the probability that it hits exactly $2 \text{cm}$ from the center of the board.

 To start with, we imagine measuring to a single digit of accuracy, that is to say with bins for $0 \text{cm}$, $1 \text{cm}$, $2 \text{cm}$, and so on.
 We throw say $100$ darts at the dart board, and if $20$ of them fall into the bin for $2\text{cm}$ we conclude that $20\%$ of the darts we throw hit the board $2 \text{cm}$ away from the center.